vanjohnson879/frontline-cloud-doc/content/reference/user/login/index.md

 {{< img src="organization-creation.png" alt="Organization creation page" >}}

 {{< alert danger >}}
 Creating an organization is irreversible.
-If you want to delete your organization, please contact [support](https://gatlingcorp.atlassian.net/servicedesk/customer/portal/8).
+If you want to delete your organization, please contact the [support](https://gatlingcorp.atlassian.net/servicedesk/customer/portal/8).
 {{< /alert >}}